Mental Health Facilities Fairview, OR

 Providence Portland Medical Center Adult Outpatient Services - 8.2 miles from Fairview, OR

 Providence Portland Medical Center Adult Outpatient Services is one of mental health facilities in Portland, Oregon, located at 5228 Ne Hoyt Street, Building B, 97213 zip code.
 Providence Portland Medical Center Adult Outpatient Services provides outpatient treatment and partial hospitalization/day treatment.
-Providence Portland Medical Center Adult Outpatient Services provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Providence Portland Medical Center Adult Outpatient Services provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Additional services provided at Providence Portland Medical Center Adult Outpatient Services include case management.

 Providence Portland Medical Center Bh Unit - 8.4 miles from Fairview, OR

-Call (855) 615-0033 to get 24/7 help with treatment.
+Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Frequently Asked Questions About Mental Health Treatment in Fairview, OR